 When released in 2010, the product was subject to some criticism due to technical difficulties and hardware problems.
 A new release in 2011 upgraded the storage capacity from 320GB to 1TB but didn’t address all the customer complaints.

 In 2015, the T-Box was retired from sale in favour of the streaming-only Telstra TV box.
-While packed with features, the Telstra TV unit lacks free-to-air and video recording features.
+While packed with features, the Telstra TV unit lacks video recording features.

 Now that you’re familiar with the components of your new device and the safety precautions to be taken, let’s move towards setting it up on your TV and connecting it to a broadband internet connection.
 This isn’t really a tough process, and can be done within 5 to 10 minutes.
 Your Telstra T-Box can also be easily connected to your home theatre system, if you have one.